AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-s3-buckets.md

   - You can omit this argument if you have saved your bucket name in the environment variable `OPENSCPCA_RESULTS_BUCKET`

 **Before you run the script to sync your results,** we recommend you first run the script with the `--dryrun` flag.
-This flag will not actually sync your files, but it will instead print out which files will be synced, and where, to your S3 bucket:
+This flag will not actually sync your files, but it will instead print out which files will be synced to your S3 bucket, and where they will be placed:

 ```sh
 scripts/sync-results.py \